CachingDistributed CachingMedium⏱️ ~3 min

 💡 Key Takeaways

-Consistent hashing with virtual nodes (100 to 500 per physical node) minimizes data movement on rebalancing.
-Adding one node to a 10 node cluster moves only 10 percent of keys instead of 90 percent with naive modulo sharding, limiting cache miss storms.
+Consistent hashing with 100-500 virtual nodes per physical node.
+Adding 1 node to 10 node cluster moves ~10% of keys vs 90% with modulo sharding.

 ← Back to Distributed Caching Overview